 - Babylon 5:

-- There is a battle between a Centauri and a Narn warships, resulting in one ship being blown up and the other one receiving critical damage and exploding a few seconds later.
+- There is a battle between a Centauri and a Narn warship, resulting in one ship being blown up and the other one receiving critical damage and exploding a few seconds later.

 - In their final confrontation, Londo and G'kar strangle one another to death.

-- This trope is a favorite of CSI: Crime Scene Investigation where a dead guy will lead to another character who was wounded in the altercation and is similarly dying (or else becoming severely harmed/handicapped).
+- This trope is a favorite of CSI where a dead guy will lead to another character who was wounded in the altercation and is similarly dying (or else becoming severely harmed/handicapped).

 - One episode of Psych has 2 spouses murder each other, with the first poisoning the 2nd before they were killed, and the 2nd taking a more direct approach.
 Lassiter is not amused that Shawn called him when there was no one alive to arrest.